 Analysis / Bias

-In review, the Capital Research Center uses minimal loaded words and typically sources to credible information.
-The one area where CRC reports questionable information is on the topic of climate change where they reject the consensus of experts in the field.
-For example this, A Cult of Climate Change?
-This story is poorly sourced to the Questionable Daily Mail, CARM.org and the Daily Caller.
-Outside of a rejection of the consensus of science regarding climate change (see funding), they are mostly factual in other areas as long as it supports free market economics.
+In review, the Capital Research Center uses minimal loaded words and typically sources credible information.
+The one area where CRC reports questionable information is on the topic of climate change, where they reject the consensus of experts in the field.
+For example, this, A Cult of Climate Change?
+This story is poorly sourced to the Questionable Daily Mail, CARM.org, and the Daily Caller.
+Outside of a rejection of the consensus of science regarding climate change (see funding), they are mostly factual in other areas as long as it supports free-market economics.

-Editorially, Capital Research generally favors Trump and rejects anything that is not pro-capitalism.
+Editorially, Capital Research generally favors the former Trump administration and rejects anything, not pro-capitalism.

-Overall, we rate Capital Research Right-Center Biased based on editorial bias that always favors the right.
-We also rate them Mixed for factual reporting due to rejecting the consensus of science on climate change as well as the use of Questionable sources for support of claims.
-(M. Huitsing 8/28/2017) Updated (2/12/2020)
+Overall, we rate Capital Research Right-Center Biased based on an editorial bias that always favors the right.
+We also rate them Mixed for factual reporting due to rejecting the consensus of science on climate change and the use of Questionable sources for support of claims.
+(M. Huitsing 8/28/2017) Updated (05/20/2022)